bpiwowar/papercite/readme.txt

 == Upgrade Notice ==

-= 0.3.14 =
+= 0.3.17 =
+If you have problems with CPU usage or time to display a page, try this version and choose the OSBiB parser in the plugin preferences (in the WP administration page) = 0.3.14 =
 If you have custom templates, please read.
 The template generation has been slightly modified - you have to explicitely markup paragraphs and line breaks, since papercite now